Book: God is a Woman

 Christ with Mary Magdalene

-A few Gospels that are not recognised by the Church tell us more about Her.
-The Gospel of Philip names Her as Jesus’ companion2 and mentions that Jesus loved Her more than the other disciples and kissed Her often.3 The Gospel of Mary notes that Jesus loved her more than the other women.4
+Recovered Gospel fragments cast a different light on Jesus’ relationship with Mary Magdalene.
+The Gospel of Philip names Her as Jesus’ companion2 and mentions that Jesus loved Her more than the other disciples and kissed Her often.3 The Gospel of Mary notes that Jesus loved Her more than the other women.4 That is close to saying they were married.
+If these Gospels reveal things the Church didn’t want us to know, Mary Magdalene and Jesus Christ must have been a wedded couple.

-The Gospel of John states that Jesus had an intimate and loving relationship with God.
-He seemed to have known God personally and believed that he had eternal life and already existed at the beginning of the world.
-A central theme in Christianity is that God is love.
-So, how could Jesus know God personally?
+The Gospel of John says that Jesus had an intimate and loving relationship with God.
+He seemed to have known God personally, believing he had eternal life and existed at the beginning of the world.
+Christians claim that God is love.
+So, did God and Jesus kiss and do other things lovers do?
+God can give birth, so God is not a Father after all.

-Jesus may have believed that Mary Magdalene was the reincarnation of Eve and that he was the reincarnation of Adam, and that Adam was the son of Eve.
-That makes more sense than the rib story.
-Mary Magdalene may have married Jesus after convincing him that he was Her eternal husband from Creation until the End of Times.
+Mary Magdalene convinced Jesus that She was the reincarnation of Eve and that he was the reincarnation of Adam.
+She made Jesus believe that Adam was the son of Eve, and that he was the Son of God because Adam was.
+Adam, being the son of Eve, makes more sense than the rib story.
+Thus, Mary Magdalene married Jesus after persuading him that he was Her eternal husband from Creation until the End of Times.
+It explains why Jesus thought he had eternal life, existed from the beginning, and would live until the end.
+It made Eve the Mother of humanity.
+Jesus called God Mother rather than Father, so he called his birth mother ‘woman’ rather than ‘mother’ (John 2:4, 19:26).

 1. Who was Mary Magdalene?
 James Carrol (2006).
 Smithsonian. [link]